 What To Bring

 Below is a list of items we highly suggest you bring with you on your lesson or camp experience with Momentum Mountain Biking.
 Can’t find these items where you live?
-No worries, you will definitely be able to pick them up once you arrive in Moab.
+No worries, you will definitely be able to pick them up once you arrive in town.
 We do ask you have these items already, when you show up for your activity.

 PACKING LIST FOR PRIVATE INSTRUCTION

 1. Mountain Bike & Helmet

 Please make certain your bike is in good mechanical condition.
 If you aren’t sure, we recommend having it tuned by your favorite mechanic so it is in top form.
 There are also high-quality demo bikes available for rent in all of our locations.

 Note: If renting a bike and you use clipless pedals (meaning you ride clipped in), please bring your pedals and shoes.

 Note: At this time we can only accommodate electric mountain bikes in our private offerings.

 You will want plenty of water.
 Please come with a hydration pack or backpack filled & ready to consume.
 Bringing a water bottle with an electrolyte drink mix can also be nice.

 Bring any snacks you may want in your pack for on the trail.